rootinc/laravel-db-url/README.md

 `config/database.php` file.

-This is meant to help prevent the need for manually parsing database URIs, like the ones that come from Heroku or AWS. to use than manually parsing a URI into it's host, password, username, port, (etc.) components.
+This is meant to help prevent the need for manually parsing database URIs, like the ones that come from Heroku or AWS.
+It will take a URI and assign host, password, username, port, (etc.) components to the default driver or specific driver(s) of your choosing.

 This __will override__, at runtime, any `default` database connection values for `host`, `port`, `username`, `password`, and `database`